Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Introduction

-In this paper, we mainly focus on probing GR through potential deviations from parity and Lorentz symmetries in the gravitational sector by using the observations of GWs.
 While these symmetries are foundational to GR, their potential violations are motivated by theories that aim to bridge quantum physics and gravity.
 Parity symmetry is famously known to be broken in weak interactions \cite{Lee:1956qn, Wu:1957my}, and Lorentz symmetry has been validated to extraordinary precision in the context of particle physics experiments within the standard model \cite{Mattingly:2005re, Kostelecky:2008ts}.
 However, observational and experimental constraints on such violations in gravity have remained significantly less advanced.
+The violations of both the parity and Lorentz symmetry in gravity can lead to significant effects on the propagation of GWs on a homogeneous and isotropic cosmological background.
+With these new effects, one can compare them with GW data and obtain the corresponding constraints on the parity and Lorentz violations.
 To model the possible parity- and Lorentz-violating effects in GWs, we adopt a systematic parametric framework for characterizing possible derivations of GW propagation and modified waveforms with parity- and Lorentz-violating effects \cite{Zhu:2023rrx, Zhao:2019xmm}.
-It is shown in Refs.~\cite{Zhu:2023rrx, Zhao:2019xmm} that this parametrization provides a general framework for studying the GW propagation of possible modifications caused by various modified gravitational theories.
+It is shown in Refs.~\cite{Zhu:2023rrx, Zhao:2019xmm} that this parametrization provides a general framework for studying the GW propagation of possible modifications caused by various modified gravitational theories with Lorentz and parity violations.